About Me

 Helping Autistics to thrive Autistically means to create spaces where they feel safe to express their authenticity.
 It is not about changing the person, but rather it is about providing them with the environment they need in order to flourish.

 In contrast to autism training that is focused on an observational model, my training is rooted in the internal experiences of what it means to be Autistic.
-I educate numerous groups, including nurseries, schools, charities, as well as a variety of professionals at conferences.
 Within these sessions, I encourage practitioners to implement neuro-affirming approaches, as opposed to imposing neuro-conformative expectations on individuals.

 You can read more about my services here.